Laser Therapy

 Enhanced wound healing with and without concurrent wound dressings and bandaging

-Can be applied from a distance/non-contact which is good for flighty/anxious animals or if the affected area is particularly sore.
+It can be applied from a distance/non-contact, which is suitable for flighty/anxious animals or if the affected area is particularly sore.

 Please contact Dominic via your vet or directly to discuss a potential case(s).